Do you love the ocean? Are you curious about marine mammals? Do you enjoy talking with people of all ages? If so, become an Education Volunteer!

 - Education Volunteers must attend a 2-day training series to learn about marine mammal conservation and ocean issues with a focus on the animals we rehabilitate

-- Work at least 16 hours a month (one 4-hour shift a week) for at least one year after training
+- Work at least 8-16 hours a month (one 4-hour shift a week, or every other week) for at least 6 months after training

 - Volunteer assignments include indoor and outdoor shifts in varying weather